SarahMcN25/fundamentals/README.md

 Matplotlib pyplot is a state based interface used for data visualisation.
 It is a convenient way for users to generate high quality plots with minimal effort.
 Pyplot can define and store the current state using various commands and functions.
 This package has 137 functions that can be used for plotting.
 In order to demonstrate how pyplot works this notebook explains for following plots in detail.

 #### Horizontal Bar Plot
-The example in the notebook uses numpy random to generate data for y values and for the width values.
+The example in the notebook uses numpy random to generate data for y-axis values.

 <br>